-- i) Refugees and other acutely food-insecure people in Tanzania are able to meet their basic food and nutrition requirements in times of crisis. - ii) Vulnerable populations in prioritized districts have improved nutrition status in line with national targets by 2021. - iii) Targeted smallholders in prioritized districts will have increased access to agricultural markets by 2030. - iv) Disaster management and social protection systems in Tanzania reliably address the basic food and nutrition needs of the poorest and most food-insecure populations throughout the year, including in times of crisis. - v) WFP and its partners in Tanzania and beyond are facilitated to foster, test, refine and scale up innovation that contributes to achievement of the Sustainable Development Goals by 2030.
+- Vulnerable populations in prioritized districts have improved nutrition status in line with national targets by 2021. - Targeted smallholders in prioritized districts will have increased access to agricultural markets by 2030. - Disaster management and social protection systems in Tanzania reliably address the basic food and nutrition needs of the poorest and most food-insecure populations throughout the year, including in times of crisis. - ➢ WFP and its partners in Tanzania and beyond are facilitated to foster, test, refine and scale up innovation that contributes to the achievement of the SDGs by 2030.